LynxGeekNYC/callflooder-bash/README.md

 For FreePBX:
 Go to Free PBX Admin, go to: Custom_extnesions.conf and copy the flood-context.txt there

+Upload backgroundnoise.ulaw to your Asterisk Audio directory.
+This file is important.
+It's a blank audio file.
+It's part of the code that detects speech before the audio is played.

 C++ File:
 There are 2 C++ Files.
 One is designed to generate random caller ID all over the country and one is designed to generate LOCAL Caller ID's.
 Before compile local CallerID C++ file, make changes to the Prefix of the caller ID's you will be using.